kean/articles/2018-03-23-trunk-based-development.markdown

 ### Continuous Integration

-TBD enables continuous integration - developers can integrate their work more quicker and easier.
+TBD enables continuous integration - developers can integrate their work quicker and easier.
 You no longer end up in situations where developers are isolated in their own branches with no feedback from the team.

 ### Cheap Decomposition